From Brush to Lush in Puerto Seco

 The Impact:

 Today, the transformed land stands as a lush, biodiverse forest, a sanctuary for wildlife like the Great Green Macaw and a beacon for ecological restoration.
-This revitalization has not only restored the local habitat but has also inspired community members to adopt similar conservation efforts.
+This revitalization has not only restored the local habitat but will inspire community members to adopt similar conservation efforts.
 The project's influence extends into local education, with programs teaching young people the value of conservation and sustainable practices.
+Our hope is to serve as a model for reforestation and sustainable practices that will have a positive effect on the climate crisis that exist in the world today.

 The Future: